Harold Mattingly: Career

 In 1910 he joined the Department of Printed Books of the British Museum.

 In 1909 and 1914, showing his interest in Roman history, he published two books on the subject.

 During the First World War, worked for the Postal Censorship Bureau.
 At the close of hostilities he returned to his work at the British Museum and his attention carried him towards the study of antique coins.

 From 1912, Harold Mattingly was a member of the Royal Numismatic Society.

-He completely revised of the chronology used for the study of Roman coins.
+He completely revised the chronology used for the study of Roman coins.
 He was awarded the medal of the Royal Numismatic Society in 1941.

 He also translated Tacitus' works Agricola and Germania.
 These two translations were published together in 1948 by Penguin Books under the title Tacitus on Britain and Germany.
 27,000 copies of this book were sold in that year.
 It was reprinted in 1951, 1954, 1960, 1962, 1964 and 1965.
 The second edition, revised by S A Handford, was published in 1970 under the title The Agricola and the Germania.
 The book was revised again in 2009 by J B Rives.
 Mattingly's translation is considered one of the best and is still used (albeit in edited format) today.

 Personal life

-His son, Harold B. Mattingly (1923-2015) was also a celebrated numismatist, and President of the Royal Numismatic Society 1999-2004.
+His son, Harold B. Mattingly (1923–2015) was also a celebrated numismatist, and President of the Royal Numismatic Society 1999-2004.

 Mattingly died on 26 January 1964 at the age of 79 in Chesham, Buckinghamshire.